Syllabus

 Read: Tricia Rose, “All Aboard the Night Train,” (1994).
 (Course reserves)

 Quiz upon Rose’s chapter.
-The social and cultural context out of which the musical form “rap” emerged.
+The social and cultural context out of which the musical genre of “rap” emerged.

 Deep background in African American oral traditions, toasts, boasting talk.
 From the documentary, The Land Where the Blues Began, locate “The Signifying Monkey”